snrostov/cli/docs/guides/elasticsearch/clustering/topology.md

         data:
           prefix: data
           replicas: 2
+          storage:
+            storageClassName: "standard"
+            accessModes:
+            - ReadWriteOnce
+            resources:
+              requests:
+                storage: 1Gi
     ```

     This configuration creates a StatefulSet named `data-topology-es` for data node

     - `spec.replicas` is set to `2`.
 Two dedicated nodes is created for data.
+    - Label `node.role.data: set` is added in Pods
+    - Each Pod will receive a single PersistentVolume with a StorageClass of **standard** and **1 Gib** of provisioned storage.

 - master-topology-es